MayaSimone/data-science-S2023/challenges/c08-structures-assignment.md

 - Assuming your scopus is the probability of failure `POF` defined above, does your estimate exhibit real variability, induced variability, or both?
-  - Both: Real variability since the data is generated to have variation within it and induced since there is some variability in the. mathematical process to get the POF
+  - Induced variability which comes from the small sample size
 - Does this confidence interval imply that `POF < 0.03`?
   - Yes because even the highest estimate of POF is less than 0.03 (0.022)